bolderkat/SpotiCam/index.md

 ### Sounds cool.
 Where can I get it?

 SpotiCam is currently undergoing the App Store review process.
 Check back here soon for a link to the App Store page!
+Note you will also need a Spotify account (Free or Premium) to get track recommendations.

 ## Housekeeping